danish29sepaptech/ThirdSession/README.md

 # ThirdSession
-This is my first class
+This is my third class